amberframework/micrate/README.md

 Micrate is a database migration tool written in crystal.

-It is shamelessly inspired by [goose](https://bitbucket.org/liamstask/goose/).
-Much of the code was ported from there, so check it out.
+It is inspired by [goose](https://bitbucket.org/liamstask/goose/).
+Some code was ported from there too, so check it out.

 This is still a work in progress!